 Bibliographical noteFunding Information:

+The authors are grateful to the gig workers participated in this research.
+Thanks also go to the Centre for Social Innovation Studies at the Chinese University of Hong Kong.
 The author(s) disclosed receipt of the following financial support for the research, authorship and/or publication of this article: This research work was partially supported by grants from the Hong Kong Research Grant Council (Early Career Scheme: 23601021) and British Council.

 © The Author(s) 2022.

 - gig economy

 FingerprintDive into the research topics of 'Institutions, Occupations and Connectivity : The Embeddedness of Gig Work and Platform-Mediated Labour Market in Hong Kong'.
 Together they form a unique fingerprint.